qr kod na stranku

 old-age dependency ratio202331.2

-demographic pyramid ITF3 Campania
+population pyramid of ITF3 Campania

 Employment by sectors, Campania